dr0nser/tic-tac-toe/README.md

 ![Tic Tac Toe logo](./images/ttt-logo.png "Tic Tac Toe logo")

+This is a Tic-Tac-Toe game between you and the AI.
+AI plays the game using the **Minimax Algorithm**.

-This is a Tic Tac Toe game.
-It is a 1v1 match with the computer.
-See if you can win ;)
+Play 1v1 with the AI and see if you win!

 Live link: [Play Tic Tac Toe](https://whyucode.github.io/tic-tac-toe/)